Fitsnitch-CS480/fitsnitch-app/README.md

 cd backend && npm run dev
 ```

+The above commands will start the server in dev mode which compile the Typescript and watch for changes.

+You will need to add a mapping to the port running the server on your machine.
+To do so, run the following commands:

+- Android (Windows cmd): `adb reverse tcp:4000 tcp:4000`
+- iOS: ???

+You can test the mapping by visiting `localhost:4000` in a browser on your emulator.
+It should simply return 'FitSnitch Server'.

 Now you're ready to run the app in an emulator!
 If you have everything setup right in your environment, that should be as simple as running the appropriate npm script:

 - Android: `cd react-native-app && npm run android`
 - iOS: `cd react-native-app && npm run ios`

 Either of those will spin up the Metro server (provides hot reloading for the React Native app itself) and the appropriate emulator.

-**NOTE:**
-If you are connecting to a physical device via USB, you will need to add a mapping to the port running the server on your machine.
-To do so, run the following commands:

-- Android (Windows cmd): `adb reverse tcp:4000 tcp:4000`
-- iOS: ???

-The above commands will start the server in dev mode which compile the Typescript and watch for changes.